-As a t
+As at

-September 30, 2017 March 31, 2017
+December 31, 2017 March 31, 2017

 Carrying value at the beginning 4,470 4,815

-Translation differences 74 (345)
+Translation differences 35 (345)

-Carrying value at the end 4,544 4,470
+Carrying value at the end 4,505 4,470

 For the purpose of impairment testing, goodwill acquired in a business combination is allocated to the Cash Generating Units (CGU) or groups of CGUs, which benefit from the synergies of the acquisition.
 The Chief Operating Decision Maker reviews the goodwill for any impairment at the operating segment level, which is represented through groups of CGUs.